Lithuania: Cinema

 On 28 July 1896, Thomas Edison performed a live photography session held in the Concerts Hall of the Botanical Garden of Vilnius University.
 Similar American movies were available with the addition of special phonograph records that also provided sound.
 In 1909, Lithuanian cinema pioneers Antanas Račiūnas and Ladislas Starevich released their first movies.
 Soon the Račiūnas' recordings of Lithuania's views became very popular among the Lithuanian Americans abroad.
 In 1925, Pranas Valuskis filmed movie Naktis Lietuvoje (Night in Lithuania) about Lithuanian book smugglers that left the first bright Lithuanian footprint in Hollywood.
 The most significant and mature Lithuanian American movie of the time Aukso žąsis (Golden goose) was created in 1965 by Birutė Pūkelevičiūtė that featured motifs from the Brothers Grimm fairy tales.
-In 1940, Romuva Cinema was opened in Kaunas and currently is the oldest still operational cinema in Lithuania.
+In 1940, Romuva Cinema was opened in Kaunas and is the oldest operating cinema in Lithuania.
 After the occupation of the state, movies mostly were used for the Soviet propaganda purposes, nevertheless Almantas Grikevičius, Gytis Lukšas, Henrikas Šablevičius, Arūnas Žebriūnas, Raimondas Vabalas were able to overcome the obstacles and create valuable films.
 After the restoration of the independence, Šarūnas Bartas, Audrius Stonys, Arūnas Matelis, Audrius Juzėnas, Algimantas Puipa, Janina Lapinskaitė, Dijana and her husband Kornelijus Matuzevičius received success in international movie festivals.